Number0000/LearningManagement/README.md

 This is an example of how you may want to do to on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

-### Preprerequisites
+### Pre-prerequisites

 Here is an example of simple Maven project build on a website as a starter.
-Please do not jump ahead as you may confused yourself. :fire:
+Please do not jump ahead if you don't know where to start or run the project, as you may confused yourself. :fire:

-### Prerequisites
+### Prerequisites if you want to customize them, if not proceed to Installation

 This is an example of how to list things you need to use the software and how to install them.